iotdomain/iotdomain-standard/iotconnect-standard.md

 In cases of critical messages such as emergency alerts, some kind of handshake or failover mechanism is strongly adviced.
 In these cases the transport is merely a step in a longer chain.
 What matters is that the message is guaranteed to be processed.
 This requires application level support.

-MyZone can support handshake over the message bus at the application level.
+Information exchange handshake over the message bus must be applied at the application level.
 A service that sends out a critical output message will repeat it until it has received an acknowledgement on its input that it has been processed.

-Based on these considerations the use of MQTT as the message bus should be sufficient for most use-cases.
+Based on these considerations the use of simple message bus, like MQTT, should be sufficient for most use-cases.

 ### Severely Constrained Clients